-The Arduino Esplora is a microcontroller board derived from the Arduino Leonardo.
 The Esplora differs from all preceding Arduino boards in that it provides a number of the built-in, ready-to-use set of onboard sensors for interaction.
 It's designed for people who want to get up and running with Arduino without having to learn about the electronics first.
-For a step-by-step introduction to the Esplora, check out the Getting Started with Esplora guide.
+The Arduino Esplora is a microcontroller board derived from the Arduino Leonardo.
 The Esplora has onboard sound and light outputs, and several input sensors, including a joystick, a slider, a temperature sensor, an accelerometer, a microphone, and a light sensor.
 It also has the potential to expand its capabilities with two Tinkerkit input and output connectors, and a socket for a color TFT LCD screen.

-- Flash Memory 32 KB of which 4 KB used by bootloader|
+|Flash Memory||32 KB of which 4 KB used by bootloader|

 - 1x Arduino Esplora Development Board